dburr/vc_mipi_nvidia/README_TOO.md

 * SOM: 14 (NVIDIA Jetson Orin Nano 8GB NVME)
 * carrier: 3 (Antmicro Jetson Orin Baseboard v1.1)
   * this entry was created based heavily on 2 (Auvidea JNX42 LM)
-* BSP: 1 ()
+* BSP: 1 (NVIDIA L4T 35.3.1)
-  * NOTE: so far the only one I've tried.
-Others probably won't work without modification.
+  * NOTE: this is the only version that I have ported and confirmed to work so far.
+Others are likely to not work work without modification.

 # Testing